iamspruce/iamspruce.github/_posts/How to create 5.md

 </p>

 <p>
 Lines can be used to style up our web pages in a lot of ways.
-That is just <b>5 effects</b> are just a few things you could do with Lines
+That is, just <b>5 effects</b> are just a few things you could do with Lines
 </p>

 <p>